 Learn to Recognize the Signs

-Teens can be notoriously uncommunicative, but there will be signs or cues you can pick up on if they are struggling mentally.
+Teens can be notoriously uncommunicative, but there will be signs or cues you can pick up on if they are struggling on their mental health.

 Look for these common signals: